Skip to the content.

 The full configuration I (the helm maintainer) use is here.

 Also see helm customizable variables with the customize interface.
+You have access to the specific custom-variables for a source with C-h c while running Helm.

 Enabling helm-mode will enable helm for many features of emacs requiring completions, see below how to enable helm-mode.